ashwagzabani/LeapYear/README.md

 # Leap Year
-This repository to get Leep Year using JavaScript.
+Get the leep year using JavaScript.